django-utils/channels-valkey/README.rst

 ``on_disconnect`` / ``on_reconnect``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The PubSub layer, which maintains long-running connections to Redis, can drop messages in the event of a network partition.
+The PubSub layer, which maintains long-running connections to Valkey, can drop messages in the event of a network partition.
-To handle such situations the PubSub layer accepts optional arguments which will notify consumers of Redis disconnect/reconnect events.
+To handle such situations the PubSub layer accepts optional arguments which will notify consumers of Valkey disconnect/reconnect events.
 A common use-case is for consumers to ensure that they perform a full state re-sync to ensure that no messages have been missed.

 .. code-block:: python

     CHANNEL_LAYERS = {
         "default": {
-            "BACKEND": "channels_redis.pubsub.RedisPubSubChannelLayer",
+            "BACKEND": "channels_valkey.pubsub.ValkeyPubSubChannelLayer",
             "CONFIG": {
                 "hosts": [...],
-                "on_disconnect": "redis.disconnect",
+                "on_disconnect": "valkey.disconnect",
             },
         },
     }